fbpx

 To avoid that common pitfall, pack more than you think you need.
 A lot more.
 Get a nice lunch box or keep your food in a fridge; you can save snacks you don’t end up eating for the next day.
 Having more than you think you need will also provide options.

-Check out this related post : Body Transformation for Dancers
+Check out this related post : From The Dancer’s Best Body Program to Paid Company Contract

 Sometimes we pack snacks we think we should eat instead of what we’d truly enjoy eating.
 Any time this is your strategy, you may end up feeling deprived.
 This again can lead to overeating later as you’re searching for satisfaction.